rchen8000/transformation-company/README.md

 •	Create Robot class to hold the information of the all robots.

-•	Create a War interface which can extend the war in different type of wars.
+•	Create a War interface which can extend the war in different type (e.g. Human, Alien) of wars.

 •	Create RobotWar class which implements the War interface to handle the war between robots.